zhiming99/rpc-frmwrk/logs.md

 ---
+[`Tue Oct 18 2022 09:57:27 AM Beijing`]
+1. merged the pull request to shrink the fastrpc message size to the master branch.
+And i have done some optimizations.
+2. Next, let's continue rpcfs programming support.

 [`Wed Sep 28 2022 03:26:39 PM Beijing`]
 1. I cannot resist to make fastrpc to support fuse first before the skelton code generator for `rpcfs`, because fastrpc has some good potentials that could be very useful in the future.